Skip to content

 WDFW Range Map

-The Loup Loup Pack were discovered in the Okanogan County’s Loup Loup area in 2015 — between Okanogan to the east and Twisp to the west in the Northern Cascades, Washington.
+The Loup Loup Pack was discovered in the Okanogan County’s Loup Loup area in 2015, between Okanogan to the east and Twisp to the west in the Northern Cascades, Washington.

-In 2016, state wolf biologists collared three wolves of the pack: a yearling female (59f), an adult male (61m), and the breeding female (60f).
+In 2016, state wolf biologists collared three wolves of the pack: a yearling female (WA59F), an adult male (WA61M), and the breeding female (WA60F).

-A federal salmon researcher had an encounter with the pack in July 2018.
-As she approached their den or rendezvous site, she may have misinterpreted the adults’ warning yips and barks as immediate threats.
-She climbed a tree and was flown from the area by helicopter with no further ado.
+In July 2018, a federal salmon researcher had an encounter with the pack.
+As she approached their den or rendezvous site, she heard warning yips and barks from two adult wolves of the pack.
+She climbed a tree and was flown from the area by helicopter.
 Rendezvous sites are areas where young pups play under adult supervision until they are old enough to range with the pack.
-Wolves are naturally quite defensive of these sites, but are typically not aggressive as long as humans and other animals respect their warnings and leave the area.
+Wolves are naturally protective of these sites, but are typically not aggressive.
+They may follow people at a distance, known as “escorting,” until the person leaves the area the wolves feel protective of.
+This is normal behavior and not aggressive.
+Learn more about wolf behavior at https://wdfw.wa.gov/species-habitats/species/canis-lupus#living.

-The pack had at least 5 members as of late 2018 and was confirmed with breeding pair status.
+The pack had at least five members as of late 2018 and was confirmed with breeding pair status.

 A male wolf (WA88M) was collared in March 2019.
 He dispersed west into Skagit County but later looped back and was traveling in the Pasayten Wilderness.